broken1arrow/MenuLibrary/README.md

 ```

 ## Make severalpage menu
-Have also added code as an example of how I use it.
+Have also added code as an example of how I use it (I have removed some code I use because make it easier to read).

 ```